plin2204/UFOs/README.md

 ## Discussion
 Create additional filters for the webpage.
 The advanced filtering capability will allow users to filter the data by multiple factors.</br>

+The codes are in [style.css](https://github.com/plin2204/UFOs/blob/master/style.css), [app.js](https://github.com/plin2204/UFOs/blob/master/app.js), and [index.html](https://github.com/plin2204/UFOs/blob/master/index.html).

+![](web.PNG)

 One Recommendation for Fruther Development: </br>
 For now, users have to press the button for filter.
 Besides that, perhaps it's a good idea to add "Press Enter" for filter as well.

-![](web.PNG)